wnk4242/CovidencePDFinder/README.md

 4. Open Google Chrome.
 5. Go to `chrome://extensions/`.
 6. Turn on `Developer mode` in the top-right corner.
-7. Click `Load unpacked`.
-8. Select the `CovidencePDFinder` folder.
+7. Click `Load unpacked` and select the `CovidencePDFinder` folder.
-9. The extension should now be installed and ready to use.

 ## How to Use the Chrome Extension